dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 Highlights how the first action impacts conversion likelihood.

 - Users who start with **AI Assistant** have the highest conversion rate (40%), despite being a smaller group.
-- Users who start with simpler features tend to explore less, leading to lower conversion.
+- Users who start with simpler features  are less likely to explore further, resulting in lower conversion rates.
-→ When users take the time to explore the app fully and engage with its features, they have a higher chance of becoming paying subscribers.
+→  When users spend time exploring the app and engaging with its features, they are more likely to become paying customers.

 ### 🔍 Insights